Burnside West Christchurch University Cricket Club

-Burnside West Christchurch University Cricket Club or BWCUCC is a cricket club that plays at Burnside Park, Christchurch, Canterbury, New Zealand.
+Burnside West Christchurch University Cricket Club or BWCUCC is a New Zealand cricket club that plays at Burnside Park, Christchurch.
 It is one of the oldest cricket clubs in Christchurch, having been established in 1905.

-As of the start of the 2016/17 season the club has 11 adult teams which play in several grades in the Christchurch Metropolitan Cricket Association.
-The club also has 10 junior Saturday teams in the Christchurch Junior Cricket Association leagues.
-They also have a very well supported Friday night league for younger cricketers (school years 1–3) who are just being introduced to the game.
+As of the start of the 2016/17 season the club had 11 adult teams which played in several grades in the Christchurch Metropolitan Cricket Association.
+The club also had 10 junior Saturday teams in and a Friday night league for younger cricketers (school years 1–3).

-While the club has benefited from several mergers over the years from the West Christchurch Cricket Club, which then merged with University Cricket who were at Ilam Fields, Christchurch, and then subsequently they merged with Burnside Cricket to form the new club and to further establish Burnside Park, or as cricketers would call it, Burnside Oval.